xingchenzhang/xingchenzhang.github.io/_pages/vacancies.md

 **<span style="color: red;">NOTE: I DO NOT accept visiting/exchange PhD students.</span>**

-- [[Commonwealth PhD Scholarships]](https://cscuk.fcdo.gov.uk/scholarships/commonwealth-phd-scholarships-for-least-developed-countries-and-vulnerable-states/): Commonwealth PhD Scholarships are for applicants from least developed countries and vulnerable states, as classified by the OECD Development Assistance Committee (DAC), in the Commonwealth, for full-time doctoral study at a UK university.
-The application for the 2026/27 academic year **<span style="color: red;">will close at 16:00 on 14 October 2025</span>**.

 **Self-funded PhD students**

 Self-funded PhD students are **<span style="color: red;">always welcome and can apply at any time</span>**.
 Please send an email (with your CV) to me to discuss more details if you are interested in doing a PhD with me.